4 Fixes about Disk Boot Failure on Windows 10 - Qiling

 Error Explanation

-These steps always go unnoticedly and quickly.
-However, if any issue happens during this process, you will encounter boot problems.
-For example, if BIOS fails to load the operating system, you may be stuck at a screen saying "Windows is loading files".
-If BIOS couldn't find a boot device, you will see the error message mentioned above.
+These steps are often unnoticed and occur quickly, but if any issue arises during this process, you may experience boot problems.
+For instance, if the BIOS fails to load the operating system, you might get stuck at a screen saying "Windows is loading files."
+Similarly, if the BIOS can't find a boot device, you'll see an error message.

 Causes of Windows Disk Boot Failure